digime/digime-sdk-nodejs/guides/storage-create.md

 ```

-Storage id returned in above response will be used for uploading items to storage as well as for geting them from storage.
+The storage ID returned in the above response will be used for uploading items to storage as well as for retrieving them from storage..

-Provisional storage can be connected later with user when calling [getAuthorizeUrl()](../authorize.html) method by passing in storageId.
+Provisional storage can later be connected to a user when calling the [getAuthorizeUrl()](../authorize.html) method by passing in the storageId.

-SDK also supports getting storage id for existing user.
+The SDK also supports retrieving the storage ID for an existing user.
 This can be done by calling:

 ```
 // contractDetails - The same one used in getAuthorizeUrl().